KivalEvan/BeatSaber-JSMap/README.md

 - **Partial Creation:** Define beatmap object partially and let default fill the rest of fields.
 - **Mod Compatible:** Chroma, Cinema, Noodle Extensions, and Mapping Extensions is supported out of the box.
-  - All helpers and classes (excluding method) surrounding modded is only available in extensions category.
+  - All helpers and classes (excluding method) around modded is only available in extensions category.
 - **Modularity:** Import only what you need, be it classes, functions, and types.
 - **Built-in Utility:** Relevant utilities including math, colour, easings, and more.